jinulee-v/kmdp/README.md

 This script...
 - Converts NIKL data into our own JSON format.
 - Converts word-phrase corpora into KMDP corpora.
-After the execution, preprocessed corpora will be stored in kmdp/corpora.
+After the execution, preprocessed corpora(Modu/ModuKMDP, train/dev/test/labels) will be stored in `kmdp/corpus`.
+Also, the error log generated while converting word-phrase dependencies to morpheme dependencies will be stored in `kmdp/logs`.

+**FAQ**
+- This script requires at least 16GB of RAM space.
+- Make sure that `NXDP*.json` nad `NXMP*.json` file is in the root directory, and their names are unchanged.

 > For more usage, refer to `python kmdp/generate_kmdp.py -h`.